Nextflow workshop and hackathon at Pawsey

 - Advanced features

-Following the hands-on session, a two-day hackathon will provide attendants with the opportunity to consolidate skills and techniques they just learnt, by applying them to a workflow from their research domain.
+- A two-day hackathon provides participants with the opportunity to consolidate skills and techniques, by applying them to their own workflow.

-- You will require basic experience with Linux command line (you can upskill here: http://swcarpentry.github.io/shell-novice)
+- Basic experience with Linux command line (you can upskill here: http://swcarpentry.github.io/shell-novice)

-For the two-day hackathon we are seeking teams of 2 to 5 researchers from workflow intensive science domains.
-In the EoI form below you are requested to provide details on the pipeline, in particular a title, a short description and the list of required software packages.
+In the form below, please provide details on the pipeline: a title, a short description and the list of required software packages.
 Ensure you choose a pipeline for which you have a sample dataset available for testing.
-When you register please submit a team name on the registration form.
+When you register, submit a team name on the registration form.

-Places are limited, so if you are interested in the opportunity, please complete the following form.
+Places are limited, so if you are interested, please complete the following form.

 Registrations will close on 1 November.